anlkamber3/NanonetworkingResearchGroupCUDALibraryInterface/README.md

 formulations.

 First, download the CUDA Library to desktop.
-If you want to download it to another path, change the line , which is
+If you want to download it to another path, edit the line,

 ```
 os.chdir(f'/home/{username}/Desktop/nanosim')